College Code: SC

 Appeals Process

 Grade appeals should first be made to the department or program, following the process specified in AP.3.9 Grade Appeals.
 If they are resolved within the department or program, that is the final level of appeal.
-The departmental decision may be appealed to the college's associate dean for student affairs only on the basis of procedural irregularity.
+The departmental decision may be appealed to the college's Associate Dean for Undergraduate and Graduate Student Affairs only on the basis of procedural irregularity.
 Such appeals should be made through the Office of Academic and Student Affairs.
-If the grade appeal is not resolved within the department or program, the chair makes a recommendation to the college's associate dean for student affairs, who makes the final determination.
+If the grade appeal is not resolved within the department or program, the chair makes a recommendation to the college's Associate Dean for Undergraduate and Graduate Student Affairs, who makes the final determination.
 The decision of the associate dean is not subject to review or further appeal.

 Departments set the requirements for the majors and minors that they administer.
 Substitutions and waivers of requirements require the approval of Office of Academic and Student Affairs.
 When a department denies a substitution or waiver of a requirement, this decision may be appealed to the Office of Academic and Student Affairs on the basis of procedural irregularity only, and is the final level of approval.

-The Dean's Council is the final level of appeal for course overloads, consortium registration, study elsewhere, and withdrawals after the drop deadline within the semester.
+The Mason Science Dean's Council is the final level of appeal for course overloads, consortium registration, study elsewhere, and Withdrawals after the drop deadline within the semester.

-The college's associate dean for student affairs is the final level of appeal for college-level requirements, retroactive adds, withdrawals, graduation, and return from suspension and dismissal.
+The college's Associate Dean for Undergraduate and Graduate Student Affairs is the final level of appeal for college-level requirements, retroactive adds, Withdrawals, graduation, and return from suspension and dismissal.

 There is no waiver or appeal of satisfactory performance standards (minimum grades or grade point average, GPA) that have been set by the department or program faculty for the courses in their major or minor.

-Students should file all appeals in a timely manner, usually within the semester in which the original decision is rendered, but no later than the final day of classes in the following semester.
+Students should file all appeals in a timely manner, usually within the semester in which the original decision is rendered, but no later than the last day of classes in the following semester.

 Grievances